 If you’re a homeowner, great!
 If not, check if you’re allowed to get a dog and the rules.

 Are there nice walking paths nearby?
 Is there a doggie field or playground?
 Will you be doing a fun sport together like flyball?
 Do you have friends with dogs with whom you can organise playdates?

 5. Plan for the future

-A lot of rescue dogs already have separation anxiety because they’ve been abandoned before.
-Look into a doggy daycare nearby or get a dog walker or family member to come check up on your dog.
+Many rescue dogs already have separation anxiety because they’ve been abandoned before.
+Look into a doggy daycare nearby or get a dog walker or family member to check on your dog.

 Are you planning on having kids? 👶🏽 How will the dog fit in that image?

 Do you want to get more pets in the future?
 What will you do if they don’t get along?